antoniogryzuno/Influenza_Season_in_USA/README.md

 # Influenza_Season_in_USA
-This project creates a data-driven staffing plan for U.S. hospitals during influenza season, when demand surges.
-Using data on flu deaths, patient visits, lab tests, and vaccination, it forecasts needs and guides deployment of limited nurses, PAs, and doctors.
-The aim is to minimize staffing gaps and ensure timely care.
+This project creates a data-driven staffing plan for U.S. hospitals during influenza season.

 ## ABOUT THE PROJECT
 Each winter, the United States experiences an influenza season in which flu incidence spikes and a portion of patients—especially those in vulnerable populations—develop complications that require hospitalization.
 Hospitals and clinics face short‑term surges that outstrip normal staffing levels.
 A national medical staffing agency supplies temporary clinicians to cover these peaks.